-B. AMT Status of Recipients of Foreign-Source Income
+6.5.2 AMT Status of Recipients of Foreign-Source Income

-Table 6 shows AMT incidence for all corporations and for form 1118filing corporations in 1990.
-While only 1 to 2 percent of all corporations incur AMT liability, a significantly higher percentage of larger corporations pay AMT.
-Of corporations with assets in excess of \$50 million, 24.6 percent of corporations paid AMT.
-Among 1118-filers with assets in excess of \$50 million, 28.1 percent paid AMT.
-AMT incidence is even more prevalent among the largest asset category, those with assets in excess of \$500 million.
-Among all corporations in this largest asset category, 30.6 percent paid AMT.
+Table 6.6 shows AMT incidence for all corporations and for form 1118-filing corporations in 1990.
+While only 1-2 percent of all corporations incur AMT liability, a significantly higher percentage of larger corporations pay AMT.
+Of corporations with assets in excess of \$50 million, 24.6 percent paid AMT.
+Among form 1118 filers with assets in excess of \$50 million, 28.1 percent paid AMT.
+AMT incidence is even more prevalent among the largest-asset category, those with assets in excess of \$500 million.
+Among all corporations in this largest-asset category, 30.6 percent paid AMT.
+Of form 1118 filers in this largest-asset category, 33.3 percent paid AMT.

-Table 7 presents the same information, but weights each firm by its reported assets.
-Because AMT incidence is increasing with asset size, a larger fraction of total assets is affected by the AMT than suggested by the number of firms paying AMT.
+Table 6.7 presents the same information, but weights each firm by its reported assets.23 Because AMT incidence is increasing with asset size, a larger fraction of total assets is affected by the AMT than suggested by the number of firms paying AMT.
 Nearly 40 percent of all assets reported by corporations are owned by firms paying AMT.
-Among 1118-filers, AMT incidence is significantly greater when weighted by assets.
-Fifty-three percent of assets owned by 1118-filers are owned by 1118-filers paying AMT.
-While only about 830 form 1118-filers pay AMT, their assets account for just under 53 percent of the assets owned by AMT-payers.
+Among form 1118 filers, AMT incidence is